wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 A set of perks that grant bonuses once idolized by various factions.

+#### Installation:
+- Main File - Friends With Benefits Perk Pack
+- Main File - [A Very Uncreative Faction Disguise Remover](https://www.nexusmods.com/newvegas/mods/81445?tab=files) - To remove the faction disguise function, Which is extremely broken at baseline, but also makes this mod function inappropriately.

 ### [PerkPackPlus](https://www.nexusmods.com/newvegas/mods/70473)

 Adds various new perks suited for specialization and to add spice to your build.
 Compliments Sweets other perk overhauls nicely.